 - the income stream must be non-commutable (that is, not able to be converted to a lump sum).
 See pre-July 2017 exception to this condition in the ‘Note’ paragraph immediately below.

 Note: For that second condition above, relating to not being able to convert your TRIP to a lump sum, or not being able to withdraw lump sums, there was an exception applicable before July 2017 (but not applicable post-July 2017): when the fund member had unrestricted non-preserved benefits in the TRIP account.
-You may have these type of benefits if you were a fund member before July 1999.
+You may have unrestricted non-preserved benefits if you were a fund member before July 1999.
 If so, this category of benefits are not preserved and, before July 2017, could be accessed as a lump sum without breaking the TRIP rules.
 The lump sum counted towards the minimum pension payment amount required to be paid each year, but did not count towards the 10% maximum payment limit.
 Since 1 July 2017, the option of treating a pension payment as a lump sum (or a lump sum payment as a pension payment) is no longer possible.

 Super alert!
 Since1 July 2017, a TRIP is no longer treated as a superannuation income stream in retirement phase, which means the earnings on TRIP assets are no longer tax-exempt; instead 15% earnings tax will be imposed on TRIP earnings.

-Note: The current legislative backing for the rules applicable to TRIPs can be found in sub-regulation 6.01 of the Superannuation Industry (Supervision) (SIS) Regulations 1994, and in Schedule 1, Item 110 of the SIS Regulations.
+Note: The legislative backing for the rules applicable to TRIPs can be found in sub-regulation 6.01 of the Superannuation Industry (Supervision) (SIS) Regulations 1994, and in Schedule 1, Item 110 of the SIS Regulations.

 Although some individuals use TRIPs for a gradual transition into retirement, the majority of TRIPpers use a salary sacrificing strategy to boost super savings and reduce tax, while working full time.
 When the concessional contributions cap for over-50s increased to $35,000 (for 2016/2017 year, and for 2015/2016 and 2014/2015 years), the popular ‘salary sacrificing and TRIP’ strategy generated greater interest by those in full-time employment and/or those on higher incomes.
-(For more information on the specific contribution rules see SuperGuide article Superannuation contributions: Wearing two caps for 2017/2018 year).
+(For more information on the specific contribution rules see SuperGuide article Superannuation contributions: Wearing two caps for 2018/2019 year (and 2017/2018 year)).